-The random error field, data field randomError, is computed for both the half-hourly (3IMERGHH) and monthly (3IMERGM) datasets.
+The \random error field\, data field randomError, is computed for both the half-hourly (3IMERGHH) and monthly (3IMERGM) datasets.
 The units are mm/hr.

 The monthly random error is computed as in Huffman (1997), with appropriate adjustments for the difference in gridbox size.
 The half-hour random error is similarly computed, even though the approach is not entirely consistent for such fine scales.
 [The Huffman (1997) approach assumes that the various input data are statistically independent.]
 As a partial compensation, the half-hour random errors are approximately scaled to aggregate to the monthly random error, assuming that the half-hour values are statistically independent.
-This is also not strictly true, but the overall result appeared useful.
+This is also not strictly true, but the overall result appeared somewhat useful.

-Work is currently underway with separate NASA funding to develop more-appropriate estimators for random error, and to introduce estimates of bias error.
-We expect that more sophisticated error fields will be incorporated as part of IMERG in the future, for example providing additional information on the error quantiles following Maggioni et al. (2014) or the correlation parameter computed in the Kalman filter methodology.
+Work is currently underway by several research groups to develop more-appropriate estimators for random error, and to introduce estimates of bias error.
+We expect that more sophisticated error fields will be incorporated as part of IMERG in the future, for example providing additional information on the error quantiles following Maggioni et al. (2014), Li et al. (2023), or the correlation parameter computed in the Kalman filter methodology.
 In such a case, the critical problem is to limit the number of time/space-varying parameters that consequently require the insertion of additional parameter fields in each dataset.
+In such a case, the critical problem is to limit the number of time/space-varying parameters that consequently require the insertion of additional parameter fields in each dataset.

-The merged PMW precipitation estimate, data field HQprecipitation in 3IMERGHH data files, sometimes referred to as "High Quality" (HQ), provides a global Level 3 (0.1°x0.1°-gridded) half-hourly combination of all currently available GMI, TMI, SSMI, SSMIS, AMSR-E, AMSR2, AMSU-B, MHS, ATMS, and SAPHIR precipitation estimates as a field in the 3IMERGHH files:
+The \merged PMW precipitation\ estimate, data field MWprecipitation in 3IMERGHH data files provides a global Level 3 ( $0.1^{\circ} \times 0.1^{\circ}$ -gridded) half-hourly combination of all currently available

+GMI, TMI, SSMI, SSMIS, AMSR-E, AMSR2, AMSU-B, MHS, and ATMS precipitation estimates as a field in the 3IMERGHH files: